f0r4y312/jquery-stylesheet/README.md

 ###Selector filtering
-Applying changes to rules, or reading the values, when there are multiple declarations of the same rule across many files, jquery.stylesheet always uses the rule that would be applied finally.
+Applying changes to rules, or reading the values, when there are multiple declarations of the same rule across many files, jQuery StyleSheet always uses the rule that would be applied finally.

 However, in some cases, it may be necessary to choose a particular CSS rule from a given `<link>` or a `<style>`.
 To do so, the selectors can be filtered by using stylesheet location or id.